trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 The term "software engineering" package is adopted in TriBITS nomenclature in order to highlight and the role of defining and managing "Packages" according to standard software engineering packaging principles.
-In his book [`Agile Software Engineering`_], Robert Martin defines several object-oriented (OO) software engineering principles related to packaging software which are listed
+In his book [`Agile Software Development, 2003`_], Robert Martin defines several object-oriented (OO) software engineering principles related to packaging software which are listed below:
-below:

 * *Package Cohesion OO Principles*: